Registering a Car in Florida

 - A lease or rental agreement with an apartment owner or homeowner.

-You must title your vehicle in FL while you are registering it.
-You may title your car without going through registration, but it won't be legal to drive on Florida roads without complete registration.
+You must get Florida insurance, title your motor vehicle in FL while you are registering and getting a new license plate for it.
+You may title your car without going through registration, but it won't be legal to drive on Florida roads without complete registration, all rights reserved.

 Registering an Out-of-State Vehicle

-If you have an out-of-state vehicle, you must:
+If you have an out-of-state motor vehicle, you must: